logo

 Buying off-market requires a lot of real estate know-how, and it is often left up to those with established contacts.
 Real estate agents are always looking for the fastest sale possible, and when they work closely with people looking for an off-market purchase, it can save them time and money.

 Off-market purchases can be challenging, but there can be some excellent opportunities for those willing to dive in.
 With off-market buying, you’ll enjoy a streamlined process, have access to a comprehensive selection of properties and have limited competition.
-Buyers and sellers can complete the process while maintaining their privacy.

 When is buying property off-market not a good idea?